OWASP/www-project-top-10-for-large-language-model-applications/data_gathering/entrydatasupport/SupplyChainV.md

    - _Description:_ Examines an attack on Safetensors conversion to inject vulnerabilities.

 5. **Research Paper:** [An Embarrassingly Simple Approach for Trojan Attack in Deep Neural Networks](https://arxiv.org/abs/2006.08131)
-   - _Authors:_ John Doe, Alice Smith
+   - _Authors:_ Ruixiang Tang, Mengnan Du, Ninghao Liu, Fan Yang, Xia Hu
    - _Abstract:_ Investigates a simple approach for Trojan attacks in deep neural networks and its implications for LLMs.

 ## Real-World Examples